AugurProject/augur/docs/ui-dev-easy-start.md

-When the command shell output looks like this your good to move on:
+When the command shell output looks like this, you're good to move on:

 ```
 ...